 Post-9/11 Veteran Gender Comparisons

-For the Post-9/11 Veteran population, more women than male Veterans were age 34 or younger.
-About 54 percent of the total Post-9/11 population is age 34 or younger.
+For the Post-9/11 Veteran population, a higher percentage women than men Veterans were age 34 or younger.
+About 50 percent of the total Post-9/11 population is age 34 or younger.